apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 kube-Proxy
 kube-scheduler
 ```

+### Service
+- Enable communication between various components within and outside
+of the application

 ### POD
 - There is nothing as a pod.
 You can't see any procss mamed pod, but containers actually exesits